MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/index.md

 ## AI adoption checklists

- Use the AI adoption checklists as your AI roadmap.
-There are checklists for startups and enterprises.
-We recommend you use the Enterprise checklist.
-It provides the most comprehensive guidance to prepare your organization for AI at scale.
-Use the startup checklist for the quickest path to AI adoption.
-Consult the other guidance as you grow.
+Use the AI adoption checklists as your roadmap for being successful with AI.
+There are two checklists available: one for startups and one for enterprises.
+The enterprise checklist provides the most comprehensive guidance.
+It helps you prepare your organization to adopt AI at scale.
+For a quicker path to AI adoption, use the startup checklist.
+As your organization grows, consult the enterprise checklist to support your expanding AI needs.

 | AI adoption phase | Startup checklist | Enterprise checklist |
 |---|---|---|